rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

 Here you learned how to:

-* Configure metrics and log forwarding to Azure Files.
+* Configured metrics and log forwarding to Azure Files.
-* View the metrics in Grafana dashboard.
+* View the metrics and logs in a Grafana dashboard.

-Next, you will learn how to:

-* Deploy your cluster and make your app resilient.